 Downstairs, you’ll find the McCarl Coverlet Collection – a gallery showcasing stunning examples of a bygone American tradition.
 Rogers and Coverlet exhibits open Mon-Fri 8:30-4:30, donations accepted.

-Take a wild 5-hour trip on the Lower Yough River – a 7.5-mile stretch of Class III and IV whitewater or the calmer Middle Yough through Wilderness Voyageurs. ($41-$110 pp depending on day, guide and length of time).
+Take a wild 5-hour trip on the Lower Youghiogheny River (affectionately known as the Yough) – a 7.5-mile stretch of Class III and IV whitewater or the calmer Middle Yough through Wilderness Voyageurs.
+Ohiopyle State Park also features 79 miles of the most amazing laurel highlands hiking trails, as well as camping, fishing, and hunting opportunities.

 TOUR: Ligonier PA